 - Primary Election - Thursday, April 14, 2016 through Thursday, April 21, 2016 from 10 am until 8 pm.

 - General Election - Thursday, October 27, 2016 through Thursday, November 3, 2016 from 8 am until 8 pm.

 Where can I vote early?

 You can vote in an early voting center in the county where you live.
-From the list below, select the county where you live to find out where the early voting center or centers are in your county.
-A printer friendly version of the early voting sites is available here.
+See a list of the 2016 General early voting sites (PDF).